 Storyteller’s Cafe is home to Mickey’s Tales of Adventure Breakfast Buffet.
 They also do a Disneyland character brunch.

-This is a great character meal to meet Mickey and friends.
+This is a great character meal to meet Mickey and his friends.

-It’s located at Disney’s Grand Californian Hotel & Spa and you do not need theme park tickets to dine here.
+It’s located at Disney’s Grand Californian Hotel & Spa and you do not need theme park tickets to dine there.

 Where to Stay at Disneyland

 DISNEY’S GRAND CALIFORNIAN HOTEL & SPA

 This is where you’ll find the Disney Princess Breakfast Adventures and Mickey’s Tales of Adventure Breakfast Buffet.
 Check the latest rates and availability.

 The most mid-level priced on-property hotel is the Disneyland Hotel.
 They have rooms themed after the original lands at Disneyland: Adventureland, Frontierland, and Fantasyland.

 They also have an incredible pool area with 2 Monorail slides!
 Read my top reasons to stay at the Disneyland Hotel!